 For years granite has been one of the most popular surface choices among the US homes, owning to its natural beauty, durability, and ruggedness.
 It’s a natural stone, so every individual slab is 100% unique in its hue, pattern and shading.

-Since each piece is different in appearance and size, many consumers will often have go to their local granite warehouse and select the actual pieces of granite that will go into their kitchen or bathroom.
+Since each piece is different in appearance and size, many consumers will often go to their local granite warehouse and select the actual pieces of granite that will go into their kitchen or bathroom.

 Each slice of granite is approximately 9 to 10 feet long and 5 to 6 feet wide.
 There are some places carrying granite slabs as large as 12 feet long for those extra long open-space kitchens.